huBioinfo/CytoCommunity/README.md

 ### Supervised CytoCommunity

 We can also run CytoCommunity as a supervised learning task.
-The example input data to this part a KNN graph based on colon cancer CODEX data, including a image name list and cell type label, cell spatial coordinates, edge index, gragh index, gragh label and node attributes files, all of which are stored in the folder "CODEX_ColonCancer_KNNgraph_Input".
+The example input data to this part is a KNN graph based on colon cancer CODEX data, including a image name list and cell type label, cell spatial coordinates, edge index, gragh index, gragh label and node attributes files, all of which are stored in the folder "CODEX_ColonCancer_KNNgraph_Input".

 Running steps in Windows Powershell: